 - Explore strategies to hack the status quo in construction and real estate.

 - Hear about our lessons learned (so you won’t have to experience them yourself!)

 Building a Better Birchwood Charrette: Envisioning Deep Green and Affordability

 Living Buildings can be accessible to all.
-This half-day charrette uses the Living Building Challenge Framework to assess the Birchwood Affordable Housing Project to build homes that have no energy bills, are free from toxic materials, and are truly sustainable for future generations.
-Join the International Living Future Institute, Kulshan Community Land Trust and Sustainable Connections to envision a better Birchwood.
+This half day charrette will use the Living Building Challenge Framework to assess the Birchwood Affordable Housing Project to build homes that have no energy bills, are free from toxic materials, and are truly sustainable for future generations.
+The charrette is designed to be an interactive and educational experience for the participants.
+Join Bundle Design Studio, Sustainable Connections, and the Living Future Institute for this hands on workshop.